Sarah Siddons

 Sarah Siddons (née Kemble; 5 July 1755 – 8 June 1831) was a Welsh actress, the best-known tragedienne of the 18th century.
 Contemporaneous critic William Hazlitt dubbed Siddons as "tragedy personified".

 She was the elder sister of John Philip Kemble, Charles Kemble, Stephen Kemble, Ann Hatton, and Elizabeth Whitlock, and the aunt of Fanny Kemble.
-She was most famous for her portrayal of the Shakespearean character, Lady Macbeth, a character she made her own.
+She was most famous for her portrayal of the Shakespearean character Lady Macbeth, a character she made her own.

 The Sarah Siddons Society, founded in 1952, continues to present the Sarah Siddons Award annually in Chicago to a distinguished actress.

 Background

-The 18th-century marked the 'emergence of a recognisably modern celebrity culture' and Siddons was at the heart of it.
-Portraits depicted actresses in aristocratic dress, the recently industrialised newspapers spread actresses' names and images and gossip about their private lives spread through the public.
-Though few people had actually seen Siddons perform, her name had been circulated to such an extent that when it was announced 'the crowd behaved as if they knew her already'.
+The 18th-century marked the "emergence of a recognisably modern celebrity culture" and Siddons was at the heart of it.
+Portraits depicted actresses in aristocratic dress, the recently industrialised newspapers spread actresses' names and images and gossip about their private lives through the public.
+Though few people had actually seen Siddons perform, her name had been circulated to such an extent that when it was announced "the crowd behaved as if they knew her already".

 Actresses playing and acting like aristocrats decreased the difference in the public's eyes between actresses and aristocrats and many earned large amounts of money.
-Despite this giving actresses a larger amount of control, women were still viewed as 'extreme representations of femininity - they were good or bad, comic or tragic, prostitutes or virgins, mistresses or mothers'.
-Their on-stage roles and personal biographies blurred - leading to many actresses using these extreme representations of femininity to create a persona that could be viewed both on and off stage.
+Despite this giving actresses a larger amount of control, women were still viewed as "extreme representations of femininity - they were good or bad, comic or tragic, prostitutes or virgins, mistresses or mothers".
+Their on-stage roles and personal biographies blurred - leading many actresses to use these extreme representations of femininity to create a persona that could be viewed both on and off stage.

 Biography

 Early life

 Siddons was born Sarah Kemble in Brecon, Brecknockshire, Wales, the eldest daughter of Roger Kemble, a Roman Catholic, and Sarah "Sally" Ward, a Protestant.
 Sarah and her sisters were raised in their mother's faith and her brothers were raised in their father's faith.
 Roger Kemble was the manager of a touring theatre company, the Warwickshire Company of Comedians.

-Although the theatre company included most members of the Kemble family, Siddons' parents initially disapproved of her choice of profession.
+Although the theatre company included most members of the Kemble family, Siddons's parents initially disapproved of her choice of profession.
 At that time, acting was only beginning to become a respectable profession for a woman.

 From 1770 until her marriage in 1773, Siddons served as a lady's maid and later as companion to Lady Mary Bertie Greatheed at Guy's Cliffe near Warwick.
 Lady Greatheed was the daughter of the Duke of Ancaster; her son, Bertie Greatheed, was a dramatist who continued the family's friendship with Siddons.